OfflineOnline/ae2Colony/README.md

 # ae2Colony
 A CC:Tweaked lua script that sends AE2 items to Minecolonies

-At some point I'll probably abandon this script, so if you want to use it and make upgrades to it, go for it!
+At some point I'll probably abandon this script, so if you want to use it and make upgrades, go for it!
 Please send me a link so I can maybe use it in the future.

 # Setup
 1. This script was written while playing ATM10 v4.2, it requires several mods from that modpack.
 CC:Tweaked, Advanced Peripherals, Minecolonies, AE2.